 In summary the main recurring strengths identified in the independent evaluation reports were associated with current validation criterion 9 (Teaching and Learning), validation criterion 10 (Assessment) and validation criterion 11 (Supports for students).
 Recurring weaknesses in programme submissions were mainly associated with validation criterion 2 (MIPLOs consistent with award standard), validation criterion 5 (Curriculum) and validation criterion 7 (Resources).
-Recommendations for improvement to programmes were mainly in relation to current validation criterion 3 (Programme concept, implementation strategy, and its interpretation of QQI awards standards are well informed and soundly based), validation criterion 5 (Curriculum), validation criterion 7 (Resources), validation criterion 12 (Programme to 2000), validation criterion 10 (Assessment) and validation criterion 12 (Programme is well managed).
+Recommendations for improvement to programmes were mainly in relation to current validation criterion 3 (Programme concept, implementation strategy, and its interpretation of QQI awards standards are well informed and soundly based), validation criterion 5 (Curriculum), validation criterion 7 (Resources), validation criterion 10 (Assessment) and validation criterion 12 (Programme is well managed).